angry-bender/windowssetup/README.md

 ## Description

 Will install Common packages and basic windows defender config for a variety of PC's.
+Including a beta for Windows 11

-It will also install sysmon, which gives enhanced event logs if you want to configure it, Id reccomend the following
+It will also install sysmon, which gives enhanced event logs if you want to configure it, Id recommend the following

 https://github.com/olafhartong/sysmon-modular